MassVOiD/vengine/README.md

 OpenGL engine for writing robust and threaded graphical applications in C#.
 If you want to check out how does it behave - Run Tester project binaries with correct Media path in Config.cs.

-The software is licensed under GPLv3.
-If GPLv3 doesn't satify you - Contact me and we will talk about relicensing.
+The software is licensed under MIT license - so do what you want.

 ![A screenshot](http://deferred.pl/wp-content/uploads/2015/04/TdLd86M.jpg "Screenshot")